 - Seasonal cycle (monthly) and aggregate NMVOCs by sector/sub-sector

 - Gridded emissions (up to 0.1°) w/ sub-national resolution for large countries

-- Historical emissions dataset for use in the Coupled Model Inter-comparison Project Phase 6 (CMIP6) has been released through the Earth System Grid Federation.
+- Historical gridded emissions data for use in the Coupled Model Inter-comparison Project Phase 6 (CMIP6) has been released through the Earth System Grid Federation.
 More details, including data access information and supplemental information is available at the CEDS CMIP6 page.
 See this page for an important update: users of the gridded emissions should update to the May 2016 version.

 - A Journal Article describing the data and methodology has been published in CMIP6 special issue of Geoscientific Model Development.
+(Note that updated methodology documentation is available on-line at the project gitHub site.)

-- We are working toward a fall 2017 release of the full data system for community use.
+- We are working toward a winter 2018 release of the full data system for community use.

 - We have presented at the August 2017 International Emissions Inventory Conference in Baltimore and the September 2017 GEIA Meeting Hamburg, Germany.
 Presentations will be available online through conference websites.

 CEDS E-mail list: To receive updates on project progress and notice of opportunities for participation you can sign up for an information distribution list.
 (This list will be used only for CEDS-related information and e-mail addresses will not be shared or distributed.)
 To subscribe to the listserv, please send an email to email@example.com with the email body: “subscribe cedsinfo”.
 You can also go directly to the website for the listserv at: https://listserv.umd.edu/archives/cedsinfo.html.
 You do not have to be registered to view the archive on the website.